 The Bank of America might be the next most stringent that only lets you apply for up to four B of A credit cards in the most recent 24 months.
 But, you can still apply for multiple non-Bank of America cards in the same 24 month period and not jeopardize your approval odds.

-Instead of applying for the Sapphire Reserve, you might get the Platinum Card from American Express instead.
-And, the American Express Gold or Capital One Venture Rewards in lieu of the Sapphire Preferred (read our Capital One Venture Rewards vs Chase Sapphire Preferred post here).
+Instead of trying for the Sapphire Reserve, you might get The Platinum Card from American Express instead.
+And, the American Express® Gold Card or Capital One Venture Rewards Credit Card in lieu of the Sapphire Preferred (read our Capital One Venture Rewards vs Chase Sapphire Preferred post here).
 These three alternatives all earn bonus points on travel and have point transfer partners.

 Depending on which airline and hotel transfer partners you like, these flexible travel credit cards might be their partner.
 Also, you can redeem your points through the award travel portal too.
 This might not be as good as owning a co-brand card or earning Ultimate Rewards points, but you’re at least able to earn and redeem travel rewards points.

-To get an idea of what Chase alternatives there are, take a look at the best credit card offers July 2019.
+To get an idea of what Chase alternatives there are, take a look at the best credit card offers.

 It now appears that the Chase 5/24 rule applies to all co-branded travel rewards credit cards.
 You must now wait for old credit card applications to drop off your report before you apply.
 Or, you can consider alternate credit cards if your current card portfolio simply isn’t doing the job.